Teenage sisters allegedly fake abduction to demand ransom from parents

-Two teenage sisters have plotted a fake abduction to demand ransom from their family at Morso in the Asante Akyem South District in the Ashanti region.
+Two teenage sisters are alleged to have plotted a fake abduction to demand ransom from their family at Morso, near Juaso, in the Asante Akyem South District in the Ashanti region.

-The girls – 16 and 17 years – connived with two teenage boys, including a Nigerian, to demand ¢20,000 from their family as ransom for their release.
+The girls, 16 and 17 years, connived with two teenage boys, including a Nigerian, to demand 20,000 cedis from their family as a ransom for their release.

-The girls’ father is astonished his daughters could collude with the alleged kidnappers to demand a ransom of ¢20,000 from the family.
+The father of the girls is astonished his daughters could collude with the alleged kidnappers to demand a ransom of GHC 20,000 from the family.

 According to Joseph Wiredu Boakye, his second daughter went missing for three days.

-The 52-year-old man said he was restless when he was informed by one of the girls that her sister had not returned home after leaving for Konongo on Monday to retrieve the password for her mobile money account.
+The 52-year-old father says he was restless when he was informed by one of the girls that her sister had not returned home after leaving for Konongo on Monday to retrieve the password for her mobile money account.

 This was the beginning of their ploy.

-“My eldest daughter came to me on Wednesday to report that her sister is missing.
+“My eldest daughter came to me on Wednesday to report that her sister was missing.
 I then informed my sister of the situation, who told me to report the case.

-“While I was preparing to leave to report the case, I heard my other daughter speaking on the phone with some people, but she tried to hide it.
-But I forcefully enquired, and they told me they were friends of my daughter.
+“While I was preparing to leave to report the case, I heard my other daughter speaking on the phone with some people, but she tried to hide the phone on seeing me.
+But, when I forcefully enquired, they told me they were friends of my daughter.

 “They told me they were going to join me to report the case at Juaso police station,” said the father.